-When the Clock is displaying one or more Hours, the LCD display shows Hours and Minutes -- dropping Seconds until the final hour (of a countdown).
+When the time is set to one Hour or more, the LCD display shows Hours and Minutes -- dropping Seconds until the final hour (of a countdown).
 A blinking asterisk to the right of the Minutes on the LCD indicates a running Clock.